odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

 # Recreate the Etcd cluster

 Once the configuration of Fleet has been saved as a backup the existing Etcd cluster can be setup from scratch.
-It is also possible to repair the cluster by hand adding and/or removing nodes, however the current state of the implememntation (0.5.0-alpha4) is not very stable.
+It is also possible to repair the cluster by hand adding and/or removing nodes, however the current state of the implementation (0.5.0-alpha4) is not very stable.

 To operate on different VMs at the same time use csshx on OSX (can be installed with brew).
 Connect to the hosts the Etcd cluster is running and do the following: